Pant-Tri-aueb/Stracheship/README.md

 which are generated automatically by apache maven, each one with its unique perpose.

-Following the path from folder "src" to the actual source code folder named "simplesoftware" (a lot of empty folders are created between these two, due to a mistake at the creation of the maven project), the user will encounter all the .java files and also all the resources (images .jpg or.png and sounds
-.wav) ordered alphabetically.
+Following the path from folder "src" to the actual source code folder named "simplesoftware", the user will encounter all the .java files and also all the resources (images .jpg or.png and sounds .wav) ordered alphabetically.

-This repository has a total of 413 commits, from 8 different users and was designed specifically for this project.
+This repository has a total of 414 commits, from 8 different users and was designed specifically for this project.

 - Author : SimpleSoftware